 Chicago is a vibrant and exciting city, and you should take advantage of all it has to offer.
 As a world-class city, Chicago also presents all of the typical challenges of a modern urban society.
 While the University takes measures to ensure a safe campus environment, it is important to keep in mind that this responsibility also rests with you.
 The following safety resources are available to you as you study in and explore Chicago:

-- Safety notifications and information on security and crime prevention programs;
+- Safety tips and information on security and crime prevention programs;

-- Policy regarding the sale, possession, and use of alcohol and illegal drugs;
+- University policies and sanctions, and legal sanctions regarding the sale, possession, and use of alcohol and illegal drugs;

 - Crime statistics for the three most recent calendar years;

-- Location of a list of registered sex offenders residing in Chicago; and
+- Information regarding the location of a list of registered sex offenders residing in Chicago.

 Our safety notification system is designed to provide information to members of the University and surrounding community so they can take preventive action to protect their safety or reduce the likelihood that they will become the victim of a crime.
 The new system includes three tiers of notification, based upon the seriousness of the particular incident.